techbloglol/techblog.lol/content/post/getting-started-with-zfs-on-osx.md

 Before we jump into creating a zpool, why don't we cover some basic ZFS terminology so you actually know what a zpool _is_.

 In ZFS terms, a zpool is much like a virtual disk.
-It is presented a single volume to ZFS but can be composed of multiple disks including caching layers and with some disks reserved for redundancy or even hot spares.
+It is presented as a single logical volume to ZFS but can be composed of multiple disks including caching layers and with some disks reserved for redundancy or even hot spares.
 Zpools are managed by the `zpool` utility.

-A ZFS dataset is much like what would normally be consider a partition on an older filesystem.
+A ZFS dataset is much like what would normally be considered a partition on an older filesystem.
 Unlike a normal disk partition, you can nest datasets.
 Nested datasets inherit properties from their parents or can have properties set independently.
 A dataset is typically where your files will live and is the most user facing component of ZFS.
 Datasets are managed by the `zfs` utility.

 A zvol, or ZFS volume, is essentially a dataset presented as a block storage device.
 On OS X, this means that zvols live in `/dev/disk` and `/dev/rdisk` and can be formatted, partitioned, mounted, and manipulated the same way you work with physical disks.
 The advantage is that with a zvol, you get the benefits of ZFS at the block level.
 Zvols are also managed by the `zfs` utility.